 If you are working with a curved material, it is going to be a little tricky but doable.
 All you have to do is find both the highest and lowest points and adjust the laser in the middle.
 Here is a more detailed guide on how to laser engrave uneven surfaces.

 After adjusting the focus of the laser comes the exciting part of the process – etching.
 Begin by loading your image to the laser’s software.
-Set the speed of the laser to the lowest mark and the power, to the maximum and run the laser.
-You can test it on a different material to make sure your settings are perfect before you do it on your titanium.
+Set the speed and the power.
+Best to do some tests first to make sure sure the settings are correct

 - Cleaning

-With the laser etching phase done, remove your titanium from the laser and clean it using rubbing alcohol and a soft cloth.
+With the laser etching phase done, remove your titanium from the laser and clean it using a soft dry cloth.

 Final Thoughts